 Ever wanted to have the ins-and-outs of negative gearing explained to you?
 Given the current policies in place, negative gearing is a hot topic and has become one of the most popular forms of investments in Australia, so it’s important to understand how negative gearing works.

-What is negative gearing?
+What is Negative Gearing?

-Negative gearing is a type of financial investment where an investor buys an income-producing asset and the cost of owning the asset — such as property — is more than the income it generates.
+Negative gearing is a type of financial investment where an investor buys an income-producing asset such as property and the cost of owning the asset is more than the income it generates.

 Seemingly counter-intuitive, the attractiveness of negative gearing lies in the tax concessions and capital gains investors can benefit from.